jut-io/jut-cadvisor-agent/README.md

 Logging
 -------
 jut-cadvisor-agent uses [glog] (https://github.com/golang/glog) for logging.
-When run inside a container, jut-cadvisor-agent is configured to log to standard error.
+When run inside a container, jut-cadvisor-agent can be configured to log to standard error.